 '''

 reikna.helpers.bounding_power_of_2 (num)

+Returns the minimal number of the form 2m such that it is greater or equal to n.

 '''

-Returns the minimal number of the form 2 m such that it is greater or equal to n.

-'''

-reikna.helpers.factors(num, limit=None)

-'''

-Returns the list of pairs (factor, num/factor) for all factors of num (including 1 and num), sorted by factor.
+- reikna.helpers.default_strides (shape, itemsize) Return the default strides (corresponding to a contiguous array) for an array of shape shape and elements of size itemsize bytes. - reikna.helpers.factors (num, limit=None) Returns the list of pairs (factor, num/factor) for all factors of num (including 1 and num), sorted by factor.
 If limit is set, only pairs with factor <= limit are returned.

 '''

 class reikna.helpers.ignore_integer_overflow

+Context manager for ignoring integer overflow in numpy operations on scalars (not ignored by default because

+of a bug in numpy).

 '''

-Context manager for ignoring integer overflow in numpy operations on scalars (not ignored by default because of a bug in numpy).

-'''

 reikna.helpers.log2(num)

-'''